Applications are now closed for funding of projects and/or workshops through Round 2 of the Regional Collaborations Programme.

-Successful applicants (funding recipients) will be required to submit an annual report and a final report of their project as per reporting templates provided by the Academy.
+Successful applicants (funding recipients) will be required to submit an annual report and a final report of their project or workshop, as per reporting templates provided by the Academy.

 The Academy reserves the right to reduce, recall or terminate funding where a report indicates that funds have not been used in accordance with the funding agreement.